Mit brennender Sorge: Race

 Pius then affirmed the articles of faith that Nazi ideology was attacking.
 He stated that true belief in God could not be reconciled with race, people or state raised beyond their standard value to idolatrous levels.
 National religion or a national God was rejected as a grave error and that the Christian God could not be restricted "within the frontiers of a single people, within the pedigree of one single race." (sections 9–13).
-Historian Michael Phayer wrote:

-In Divini Redemptoris, he [Pius XI] condemned communism once again, while in Mit brennender Sorge he criticized racism in carefully measured words.
-As Peter Godman has pointed out, this was a political decision that ignored the immorality of Nazi racism as it had been discerned by in-house committees at the Vatican. … the encyclical stepped lightly around the issue of racism so as to keep the Concordat intact.

 Martin Rhonheimer writes that while Mit brennender Sorge asserts "race" is a "fundamental value of the human community", "necessary and honorable", it condemns the "exaltation of race, or the people, or the state, or a particular form of state", "above their standard value" to "an idolatrous level".
 According to Rhonheimer, it was Pacelli who added to Faulhaber's milder draft the following passage (8):